zaeendesouza/confidently/README.md

 ```

 # Explanation
 The wrapper will then estimate the mean(s) of [`variable`], condtional on [`by()`] and/or [`over()`].
 It then produces a `coefplot()` type plot with labels and titles all automatically added.
-Confidence intervals are estimated using "vanilla" standard errors; weights and alternative variance estimation is not allowed, at present, but I will add these soon, along with an option for plotting the median/group-specific medians, along with confidence intervals estimated via bootstrap.
+Confidence intervals are estimated using regular standard errors; weights and alternative variance estimation is not allowed, at present, but I will add these soon, along with an option for plotting the median/group-specific medians, along with confidence intervals estimated via bootstrap.

 # Example